drvinceknight/amwoss/proposal/main.md

 ###### Chapter 8.
 Agent based simulation

-Notions of Agent based simulation will be used.
+Notions of agent based simulation will be used.
 As an example Schelling’s model of segregation will be built using Python/R. Research in this area will also be described.
 (Capture relationships with networkX).